kristinemlarson/gnssrefl/tests/example_use_case.md

 ## Analyze the data

 Now let's get ready to run **gnssir**.
-This is the code that saves the RH output.
+This is the code that saves the reflector height (RH) output.
 First you need to make a set of file instructions.
 If you use defaults, you only need the station name, lat, lon, and ht.
 Make this file using **make_json_input**.
 The json output will be stored in $REFL_CODE/input/lorg.json.